0xPolygon/polygon-edge-docs/docs/concepts/ethereum-state.md

 ## Transactions

-Transactions are what makes the state change from the current state to the next state.
+Transactions are what make the state change from the current state to the next state.
 In Ethereum, we have three types of transactions:

 1. Transactions that transfer value between two EOAs (e.g, change the sender and receiver account balances)